-Abdominal issues and difficulty swallowing sent Stephanie Van Doren to a local hospital near her home in Tampa, Florida.
+Abdominal issues and difficulty swallowing sent Stephanie Van Doren to a local hospital near her home in Debary, Florida.
 Unable to eat or drink, the 40-year-old mother of three had lost significant weight.
 At the hospital, she was diagnosed with gastritis — inflammation of the stomach lining — and sent home.

 But when symptoms continued, including chest pain, Stephanie knew she needed another opinion.
 A friend recommended Mayo Clinic.